sfc-gh-sweingartner/synthea/README.md

 11. Configure and run your Cortex Analyst python script by doing the following:

        a.
-Start an anaconda python environment and open a terminal. (e.g. Install Anaconda Navigator, create a Python env.
-Open terminal)
+Start an anaconda  (e.g. Install Anaconda Navigator, create a Python env.)
+(See the Quickstart above.
+If you've followed that lab, this is already done)

+       b.
+Create a python environment, open a terminal and install Cortex Analyst.
+(See the Quickstart above.
+If you've followed that lab, this is already done)

        b.
 Download the cortex_synthea.py to your laptop